The word “serve” can evoke many types of emotions – good and bad.

 Ten mean were healed … and only one came back to thank him.
 It makes one pause to consider how often thank yous were actually said to Jesus.

 But as the verse in Ephesians says, love by giving everything.
-When we envision a life of serving and giving without expectation, then we will be to a point that at the end of the day we will be empty.
+When we envision a life of serving and giving without expectation, then we will be to a point where at the end of the day we will be empty.

 Emptied – so that He can fill us back up.